blinjrm/yotta_financial_sentiment/README.md

     - epochs (int, optional): Number of epochs for fine-tuning.
 Defaults to 5.

 - The trained model, tokenizer and config will be saved in the model/ directory.

+*Alternatively, you can download the models we fine-tuned (RoBERTa-base and distilRoBERTa-base) from a cloud storage bucket, using the command:*

+    ```
+    $ make init
+    ```
+*The two models will be downloaded to the model/ directory and can be used for financial sentiment classification.*

 ## 4. Scrape new data